TARIFUDDIN/equity-trading-platform/README.md

 - **Polygon.io** - Professional market data
 - **Asyncio** - Concurrent multi-agent execution

-## Interview Q&A

-### "How does the system scale?"
-The async architecture allows easy scaling from 4 to 10+ concurrent traders without blocking.
-To scale further, I'd implement microservices with message queues (Redis) and separate database replicas.

-### "What's your biggest technical challenge?"
-Coordinating real-time data between multiple AI agents while maintaining system performance.
-I solved it with event-driven architecture, WebSocket broadcasting, and intelligent caching with fallback systems.

-### "How do you ensure data consistency?"
-Centralized account management with atomic database transactions.
-All trades go through a single point of truth, and caches invalidate immediately after state changes.

-### "Why WebSocket instead of polling?"
-WebSocket achieves <200ms latency with 60% fewer API calls.
-Professional traders need instant updates - polling every 1-2 seconds would be unacceptable UX.

-### "How would you monetize this?"
-SaaS subscriptions (basic/pro/enterprise tiers), API access for developers, white-label licensing for fintech companies, and premium features like real-time sentiment analysis.

 ## Performance Optimizations

 1. **Caching Strategy** - Reduces API calls by 40%